On-Demand Options

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers and land surveyors in Louisiana for whom the subject matter is professionally relevant.
+This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers and land surveyors in most states that allow this learning method.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).